Every Word Counts

-In TweedleWink, we can see how positivity affects learning.
-A positive environment maintains the alpha-wave frequency that is needed for optimum right-brain input and memory storage.
-But it's affects are deeper and long lasting, creating not only IQ but EQ and lifelong good health as well.
+In TweedleWink, we can see how positivity and positive parenting affects learning.
+A positive environment maintains the alpha-wave frequency that is needed for optimum right brain input and memory storage.
+But its effects are deeper and long-lasting, creating not only IQ but EQ and lifelong good health as well.

 MASARU EMOTO, WORDS & WATER